AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 * **byWord** for parsing text into words
 * **byChar** for parsing text into characters

-If the only thing you want to set is the mode, you can use a shortcut from here: {api:anychart.anychart.enums.TextParsingMode}anychart.anychart.enums.TextParsingMode{api}.
+If the only thing you want to set is the mode, you can use a shortcut from {api:anychart.anychart.enums.TextParsingMode}anychart.anychart.enums.TextParsingMode{api}:

 ```
 chart.data("Tyger, tyger, burning bright", "by-char");